-At Anytime Plumbing, we offer a host of plumbing services for sump pumps, including but not limited to, installation, repair, maintenance, and replacement.
+At Anytime Plumbing, we offer a host of the best Santa Cruz plumbing services for sump pumps, including but not limited to, installation, repair, maintenance, and replacement.
 We offer same day service, 24 hours a day, for any sump pump issues in our service area, which covers most of Santa Cruz County.

 Generally speaking, a sump pump shouldn’t have any issues if it’s tested occasionally or used frequently.
 However, they can become clogged with dirt, rocks, and debris over time, causing them operate at less than maximum efficiency or breakdown altogether.
 For these reasons, it’s important to test your sump pump on a semi-regular basis, particularly during rainy seasons.

 Testing Your Sump Pump & Troubleshooting

 An easy way to test your sump pump is to pour a couple of gallons of water (no more than 5) into the sump pit.
 The pump should activate quickly and pump the water to the appropriate drain.
 If anything other than this is what happens, it’s time to call a plumber.

 – The problems that can come with a faulty sump pump can become a big headache quickly.
 A leak or nonworking pump can leave standing water in the basement or under the foundation of the house, both of which signal costly repairs.
 Sump pumps can last quite a while, but there is no hard and fast rule as to when to replace them.
 Whether you have a pedestal or submersible pump, make sure it’s in proper working order before you need it!